 Failing to give adequate thought and consideration to building a company culture integration strategy will inevitably lead to unexpected employee attrition, causing significant disruptions in all of your business operations.

-The fact of the matter is that developing a successful company culture integration is relatively simple and unintimidating.
+The fact of the matter is, developing a successful company culture integration is relatively simple and unintimidating.

-If you’re planning an acquisition, or if you find yourself in the middle of one, consider the four-step process below to optimize its success, which is indeed one hundred percent dependent on the mindsets and attitudes of all your people.
+acquisition or are already in the middle of one, consider the four-step process below.
+Your success is one hundred percent dependent on the mindsets and attitudes of all your people.

-- Perform a culture assessment of the company being acquired to identify its most positive and negative attributes.
+- Perform a culture assessment of the company being acquired.
+Identify its most positive and negative attributes.
 Is it a particular leadership style?
 Technology?
 Process?
 Quality control?
 Communication?
-Whatever the positive qualities turn out to be, you’ll need to do your best to match.
-Whatever the negative, take advantage of the time you have to make sure your acquired employees recognize that things are as good at your company as they were prior to the acquisition—or perhaps even better.
+Do your best to match the positive qualities you find.
+If you find negative qualities, take the time to be sure your acquired employees recognize that conditions are as good – or better – than they were prior to the acquisition.

 - Perform a culture assessment of your own company to acquire the same intelligence, compare the two, and get to work on making necessary improvements at your shop.
 I’ll explain how in step 3.
 Don’t dismiss or underestimate the importance of these first two steps.
 If you start losing key players soon after they move in, they will be tough to replace, and you already know how difficult it is to find good people.